Kinetics of thermal Mott transitions in the Hubbard model: Structure of the mixed-phase states

 On the other hand, the correlation curves at different times seem to exhibit a self-similarity.
 To investigate potential universal behaviors, we compute the normalized correlation functions $\tilde G(r, t) \equiv G(r, t)/G(0, t)$ and plot them against a rescaled distance $r \to r/\xi$ in Fig.~\ref{fig:gr_scaled}.
 The rather nice data points collapsing in the plot strongly suggests a universal correlation function for the mixed-phase state of the Mott transition.
 The scaling factor $\xi$, determined from the condition $\tilde G(\xi) = 1/e$, also provides a measure of the finite correlation length.
 The inset of Fig.~\ref{fig:gr_scaled} shows the numerical $\xi$ versus the Mott volume fraction.
 Interestingly, the correlation length $\xi$ is at most of the order of 10 lattice constants.

-Fig.~\ref{fig:gr_scaled} also shows the comparison of the numerical universal function with the analytical formula obtained by Sekimoto based on the interface-controlled mechanism within the KJMA theory~\cite{sekimoto84,sekimoto86}.
-In his derivation, for simplicity, the clusters of the stable phase are assumed to be $d$-dimensional spheres.
-As discussed in Sec.~\ref{sec:interface}, the characteristic linear size $\ell$ of the clusters increases linearly with time.
-In this case, the radius of a spherical cluster thus follows $R(t) = v t$, where $v$ is the growth velocity.
-The correlation function $G(r, t) = 0$ for $r > 2vt$, and is given by~\cite{sekimoto86}
+Fig.~\ref{fig:gr_scaled} also shows the comparison of the numerical universal correlation function with the analytical formula obtained by Sekimoto based on the interface-controlled mechanism within the KJMA theory~\cite{sekimoto84,sekimoto86}.
+As discussed in Sec.~\ref{sec:interface}, the radius of a spherically shaped nuclei in $d$-dimensions increases linearly with time, i.e. $R(t) = R_0 + v t$, where $v$ is the linear growth rate.
+Assuming negligible initial size $R_0$, the finite growth velocity implies that $G(r, t) = 0$ for $r > 2 v t$.
+For separation of two points within the diameter $2 R(t)$ of a nucleating cluster, the correlation function is finite and its value depends on the random distribution of the critical nuclei.
+Detailed calculation gives~\cite{sekimoto86}

 for $r < 2 vt$.
 Here $\phi(t)$ is the transformed volume fraction in Eq.~(\ref{eq:avrami}), and the function $\Psi_d(x)$ in 2D is